Dildarnagar Kamsar

 Dildarnagar Kamsar (also known as Ahl-e-Kamsar or Kamsar-O-Bar) is a pargana (region) and a mashra comprising 34 settlements located around the Karamnasa River in the Ghazipur district of Uttar Pradesh and the Kaimur district of Bihar, India.
 Of these, 18 mouzas are the primary settlements.
 It is a prominent settlement of Khanzadas, also known as Kamsari Pathans, as well as Afghan Pathans, primarily of the Niazi and Yusufzai clans.
 The original name of the region was Kamsar, but due to close and historical ties with the family of Bara Pathans, the region is often referred to as Kamsar-O-Bar.
-It was established in 1542 by Raja Narhar Khan.
+Historically, this region was predominantly under the control of Bhumihar zamindars.
+Over time, a section of them embraced Islam and later came to be known as the Kamsari Pathans.

 History

 Dildarnagar Kamsar, also known as Kamsar-O-Bar, is a fertile region located on the banks of the Ganges and Karamnasa rivers.
 Its original name, Kamsar, is derived from Kamesaradih, the area where its founder, Raja Narhar Khan, lived in a small fort.
 The name was later expanded to Kamsar-O-Bar.
 The history of the region dates back to the time of the Mughal emperor Babur in 1530, when two rulers, Raja Kam Dev and Raja Dham Dev who were of Bhumihar Bramhin origin brought their armies to settle here.
 Kam Dev was the ruler of Pahargah estate which consisted, present-day Gwalior, Morena, Shivpuri, and Jhansi, and later became the ruler of Fatehabad in Fatehpur, during Babur's reign.
 They came to the region after their defeat in the Battle of Khanwa and then the Battle of Madarpur against Babur.
 Initially, the family settled at Sakardih near, Gahmar, and later, Kam Dev's family shifted to a place called Dalpatpur, which is now known as Reotipur.
 From there, the family spread across Zamania and the surrounding areas, establishing more than a hundred villages in the Ghazipur, Buxar, Kochas, and present-day Kaimur districts.
 Meanwhile, Dham Dev's family established Gahmar, Chausa, Bhabua, Chainpur, Kudra and 84 other villages in the vicinity of Gahmar.

 Ancestry of Kam Dev's descendants and Kamsar Pathans, from Sankrit Bhumihar Gotra, as different gotras have different ancestry of Kam Dev.